DoctorEaker/Round-Robin-Operating-Systems-Course/README.md

       ./main

-You will be prompted to enter the number of processes, and their burst time or time they need to complete.
+You will be prompted to enter the number of processes, and their burst time or time they need to be completed.

 The time for the quantum is set to 2 by default.